 Its main party trick – other than getting a laugh when you make your guest attempt to pronounce the company name – is that the shimmery blue colour turns to a pastel pink when a mixer is added.
-Like this:

 We’ve not tried it ourselves, but it promises an “electric combination of blue and Scottish raspberries.”
 Mmm, blue.
 You might also know Zymurgorium if you’re a regular at Wetherspoons, where its Realm of the Unicorn Gin is served, bringing the childhood taste of marshmallows to the chain pub experience.